Tangible vs Intangible Products: How We Adapt Our 3D Animation Workflow

 .png)

-With Pipedrive, once the storyboard was locked, the two animators assigned to the project happened to prefer different tools: Blender and Cinema 4D.
-As a team, we agreed it was best to let each animator use the software they were most comfortable with, especially given the level of detail required.
+For the Pipedrive project, once the storyboard was locked, the two animators assigned to the project preferred different tools: Blender and Cinema 4D.
+We agreed it was best to let each animator use the software they were most comfortable with, especially given the level of detail required for a high-quality 3D product video.

 .png)

-To make that possible, we added an extra step to our process by exporting working files as FBX or OBJ.
+To make this possible, we added an extra step by exporting working files as FBX or OBJ.
 Most of the files we transferred were geometry, materials, and animation, which are relatively easy to manage.
-But we had to be extra careful with rigs and controllers to make sure everything transferred correctly.
+But we had to be extra careful with rigs and controllers to ensure everything transferred correctly, keeping the production of the 3D product video smooth and precise.

 Object Mode For Quality Control

-We actually do this to almost every 3D animation clients we had, but this is an easy way for us to basically making sure that everything that we are doing up to our own standard, without spending so much time in multiple rendering incase there are some details that we need to revised.
+We actually do this for almost every 3D animation client we’ve had.
+It’s an easy way for us to make sure everything we’re doing meets our own standards, without spending too much time on multiple renders in case there are details that need to be revised.

 Post-Production and Final Touch